 We are now free and delivering 25,000 copies across the region.
 If you haven't received a copy free through your door, you can find the latest edition at one of our pick-up points.
-Click HERE for a full list of locations, or read us free online HERE.
+Click HERE for an updated list of locations, or read us free online HERE.

 Are you following us on social?

 Council tax bills are set to rise by at least £39 in Tameside, as bosses seek to plug a huge funding gap fuelled by the rising cost of children's social care.

 A 25-year-old man has been arrested on suspicion of robbery, in connection with a series of robberies in Tameside in the early hours of Monday morning (February 17).

 Tameside Council has said it has formally agreed to double the investment being put into Stalybridge town centre.

 The Tameside Carers Centre in Hyde will be moving to a new home in Ashton at the start of next month.

 The latest Tameside History Club talk on Wednesday (February 19) is bound to be an interesting one - here's why.

 Work is set to begin at Tameside Hospital next month on the construction of a new car park.